Heinen & Hopman

 What is the advantage for your suppliers that take part in 2BA and OMDS?

 Constantijn: “If we have to choose between two suppliers and one has everything organised and provides their data exactly in compliance with the OMDS fields in 2BA, and the other doesn’t, we go with the one that does have everything complete.
 That’s a very easy choice.
 It saves us an enormous amount of time in the processing of the purchase orders.
-Not only that; if the supplier makes sure their data is right, the invoice can ultimately be paid faster too which, of course, is a worthwhile advantage for the supplier.”
+Not only that; if the supplier makes sure their data is correct, the invoice can ultimately be paid faster too which, of course is a worthwhile advantage for the supplier.”

 What does this means for suppliers not, or not yet affiliated with 2BA?